WordPress celebrates its 18th birthday in 2021. In celebration, we take a look at why it’s one of the top CMS platforms.

 - WordPress has a 60.8% market share of the CMS market.

-These stats are impressive, but might also lead you to ask the question: just why is WordPress so popular?
+These stats are impressive, but might also lead you to ask the question: why should you use WordPress?

 1. It’s cost effective